The international "4 per 1000" Initiative

 The Executive Secretariat is the executive body of the International “4 per 1000” Initiative.

-Its mission is to support the governance bodies (the Forum of Partners, the Consortium of Members, the Bureau and the Scientific and Technical Committee) and to coordinate and implement the Initiative, in particular through the organisation of meetings and the management of common tools (website, collaborative platform – digital resource centre, etc.).
 Hosted in Montpellier (France) by the CIAT Alliance – Bioversity International, the Executive Secretariat is composed of a team of people in charge of scientific aspects, animation, follow-up and support to projects, communication, website animation… Human and financial resources for the operation of the Initiative, including the Executive Secretariat, are provided on a voluntary basis by some Members and Partners of the Initiative.

-This team, led by Dr. Paul LUU, Executive Secretary of the International “4 per 1000” Initiative since 1 September 2016, is composed of:
+This team, led by Dr. Paul LUU, Executive Secretary of the International “4 per 1000” Initiative since 1st September 2016, is composed of:

 Dr. Paul Luu

-Aged 59, Dr. Paul LUU is an agronomist specialised in tropical agronomy, with degrees from AgroParisTech, the Institute of Tropical Zones and the University of Montpellier (PhD).
+Aged 60, Dr. Paul LUU is an agronomist specialised in tropical agronomy, with degrees from AgroParisTech, the Institute of Tropical Zones and the University of Montpellier (PhD).

 He started out in the field (6 years) in agricultural research projects (Saint Lucia, Sri Lanka and Tonga) before joining the international relations department of the French Ministry of Agriculture.